kubedb/docs/docs/setup/install/kubedb.md

 ### 2. Install `license-proxyserver`

 The `license-proxyserver` chart distributes license tokens to KubeDB and other AppsCode operators inside the cluster.
-Before applying the manifest below, generate an online license-proxyserver token from `https://appscode.com/billing/{org}/license-proxy-server` and replace the placeholder `token` value with it.
+Before applying the manifest below, generate an online license-proxyserver token by following the [License Proxyserver guide](https://kubedb.com/docs/platform/v2026.5.22/guides/license-management/license-proxyserver/) and replace the placeholder `token` value with it.

 ```yaml
 apiVersion: argoproj.io/v1alpha1